 One-year contract required.

 Not Included.
 You will receive forms you need to apply for your E2 visa.
-GeoVisions and our partner abroad are able to provide guidance on obtaining your visa.
-Please begin looking at the visa requirements from the specific country’s government website for details.
+GeoVisions and our partner abroad can provide guidance on obtaining your visa.
+Please begin looking at the visa requirements for details.

 New semesters begin in March and September.
-We do have openings each month, so teachers can apply anytime during the year.
+We do have openings each month so that teachers can apply anytime during the year.

 The fee you pay to teach in South Korea goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
-The program donation for this experience covers our costs of local screening of potential host schools in South Korea; assisting you with the process of compiling the documents you will need to collect for your teaching position and guidance for the correct visa; and assistance in South Korea during your entire stay to make sure what you have agreed to is what really happens.
+The program donation for this experience covers our costs of local screening of potential host schools in South Korea and assisting you with the process of compiling the documents you will need.
+We provide guidance for the correct visa, and assistance in South Korea during your entire stay to make sure what you have agreed to is what happens.
 This provides you a great deal of security and a social base to grow and enjoy your time in South Korea.
 If you are from the US, the fee also includes your travel and medical insurance.

-This is teaching position in South Korea that involves teaching English in a real classroom in a real school.
+This is a full-time teaching position in South Korea that involves teaching English in a real classroom in a real school.
 You will earn a full time teaching salary.
-Currently our teachers are earning from $1,800 to $3,000 USD per month, depending on their experience and location.
+Currently, our teachers are making from $1,800 to $3,000 USD per month, depending on their experience and location.

 You should plan on working approximately 30-40 hours each week, which includes 22-30 hours of instruction each week.
 If you need to work overtime, you are compensated at $20/hr.
 USD.

-Tax rate in South Korea is 3.5%, which is exempted for foreigners with the exception of Canadians.
-4.5% of your salary is matched into the National Pension Plan and you will receive those funds at the end of your teaching assignment.
+The tax rate in South Korea is 3.5%, which is exempted for foreigners except for Canadians.
+4.5% of your salary is matched into the National Pension Plan, and you will receive those funds at the end of your teaching assignment.

-In-country orientation is included and normally conducted by the host school.
+In-country orientation is included and customarily conducted by the host school.

 Many of the teach abroad programs GeoVisions operates pay more than enough to take care of your student loans.
 Some pay enough to live comfortably, but depending on your monthly loan payment, it could be close.

-GeoVisions will work with you to provide official documents from your school and from GeoVisions.
-But ultimately, it's going to come down to the loan provider to make the final determination.
+GeoVisions will work with you to provide official documents from your school and GeoVisions.
+However, ultimately, it's going to come down to the loan provider to make the final determination.